This Economic Indicator Is Proving the Naysayers Wrong

 Gold Is on Sale, “Creating Room for Further Gains”

-In a note to investors, UBS strategist Joni Teves says she sees the pause in gold prices as an opportunity for investors.
+In a note to investors this week, UBS strategist Joni Teves says she sees the pause in gold prices as an opportunity for investors.

 “We think the ongoing consolidation in the market is healthy, creating room for further gains, and likely also easing some of the persistent concerns on positioning,” Joni writes.
 “We would view this as an opportunity to gradually re-engage at better levels, especially as investors look to the year ahead, with uncertainty likely to persist and rates likely to stay low.”